-Loss allowances for trade receivables is measured at an amount equal to lifetime ECLs.
+Loss allowances for trade receivables is measured at an amount equal to lifetime ECLs (simplified approach).
 Lifetime ECLs are the ECLs that result from all possible default events over the expected life of a financial instrument.

 The Company limits its exposure to credit risk from trade receivables by establishing a maximum payment period of 30 days for credit customers.
-The Company considers reasonable and supportable forward-looking information that is relevant and available without undue cost or effort.
+The Company considers reasonable and supportable forwardlooking information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis based on the Company's historical experience and informed credit assessment.
 Example of micro economic factors considered include changes in inflation rate, GDP rate and interest rates.
+In calculation of ECL, the Company uses historical loss rate adjusted with forward-looking information where relevant.